This post contains affiliate links.

 Instructions

-- Heat oven to 350°F. Grease two 8-inch round baking pans and line the bottoms with parchment paper.
+- Preheat oven to 350°F. Grease two 8-inch round baking pans and line the bottoms with parchment paper.

 - Bake for about 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool in the pan for 10 minutes; remove from pans to wire racks.
 Cool completely.

-- Place one cake layer on serving plate.
+- Assemble: Place one cake layer on serving plate.
 Smooth ⅓ of the peanut butter frosting on top of that cake layer.
-Repeat with the remaining cake layers, adding a layer of peanut butter frosting between each layer of cake.
+Repeat with the remaining cake layers, adding a layer of peanut butter frosting between each layer of cake.1 batch Peanut Butter Frosting

-- Add melted butter to a large mixing bowl.
+- Chocolate Frosting: Add melted butter to a large mixing bowl.
 Stir in cocoa powder.
 Add powdered sugar, milk and vanilla and beat with electric mixers until smooth.
-Add additional powdered sugar to thicken frosting or milk to thin it, as needed.
+Add additional powdered sugar to thicken frosting or milk to thin it, as needed.½ cup butter, 2/3 cup unsweetened cocoa powder, 3 cups powdered sugar, ⅓ cup milk, 1 teaspoon vanilla extract

 Notes